s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <br>

-> *"I have to tell you…I'm shocked that such a beautiful woman could be so vicious."*
+> *"I have to tell youâ€¦I'm shocked that such a beautiful woman could be so vicious."*
 >
 > -Sienn Sconn